 In order to successfully intervene in the all addiction types, a process of reflecting the defence mechanisms being used by the addict must take place.
 This process has three phases:

 Phase 1: Preparation

-Being faced with suspicions or direct evidence that a person is dabbling in, or has become dependent upon a substance or behaviour provokes strong feelings of guilt, blame, anger, sadness and fear in the family members.
+Being faced with suspicions or direct evidence that a person is dabbling in, or has become dependent upon a substance or behaviour very often envokes feelings of guilt, blame, anger, sadness and fear in the family members.
 To react to these emotions by blaming or becoming immobilised by fear, is very destructive and can frequently lead to a situation in which the user becomes even more defensive and communication breaks down completely.
-As part of preparing for a constructive confrontation, it is essential that the people involved have dealt with their feelings and can act in a direct, positive and non-hysterical way.
+As part of preparing for an intervention, it is essential that the people involved have dealt with their feelings and can act in a direct, honest and positive way.

-Facts about what is happening have to be detailed by those close to the user.
+Facts about what is happening have to be detailed by those close to the addict.
 These facts need to be clear, specific, and where possible, first hand.
-Those people who are going to be involved in the confrontation process (parents, husbands, wives, employers, friends, children) need to write exactly what it is that is of concern to them.
+Those people who are going to be involved in the intervention process need to write exactly what it is that is of concern to them.

 - You have been missing work, putting your job in jeopardy